 Nikola Tesla and his Magnifying Transmitter

 A classically retro photo shows Nikola Tesla casually sitting near his Magnifying Transmitter as it sends 7-metre long arcs of electricity across the room.
 These were produced for effect and helped to create quite a spectacle.
-This was part of Tesla's experiments into wireless power and impressive part of his works.
+This was part of Tesla's experiments into wireless power and an impressive part of his works.

 Columbia Pictures Logo